beginning of content

 Key facts

-• Zinc deficiency is when the body does not have enough of the mineral zinc for the body's essential functions.
+• Zinc deficiency is when your body does not have enough zinc for your body’s essential functions.

-• Zinc supplements are used to treat a zinc deficiency and cause a rapid improvement in skin symptoms.
+• Zinc supplements are used to treat low zinc levels.

 What is zinc deficiency?